-Credit bureaus then place all this information in your personal credit file – where it is OPEN for CREDITORS, EMPLOYERS, and INSURERS to review when deciding whether to loan you money, offer you credit, offer you a job or offer insurance coverage.
-Understanding the far reaching implications that this highly sensitive information can have on your life, one would assume the credit reporting system is extremely technical, efficient and involves numerous system checks and balances to ensure accuracy.
-Unfortunately, that is not the case.
+Credit bureaus then place all this information in your personal credit file – where it is OPEN for creditors, employers and insurers to review when deciding whether to loan you money, offer you credit, offer you a job or offer insurance coverage.

 YOU have the primary responsibility for reviewing your report for accuracy, having errors corrected and generally enforcing your rights under State and Federal laws.

 When you are dealing with complex credit issues, like post-bankruptcy credit reporting or identity theft, please give us a call.

 Federal law gives you the right to know what is contained in your credit file.
 To review your credit report for free, go to Annualcreditreport.com.
 If you still have questions, please feel free to contact us.